xillegas/xillegas/README.md

 - 🔭 I’m currently working on [Mercantil](https://mercantilsfi.com/)

-- 🌱 I’m currently learning **some web frameworks, as Ruby on Rails.**
+- 🌱 I’m currently learning **some web frameworks, as Django.**

+- 🚌 I've learned Ruby on Rails at LeWagon :)

 - 👀 I’m interested in **Web and Quantum Technologies**